Othniel2471/country-details/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank **microverse** for the definition of the project requirements and provision of this template
+I would like to thank **Microverse** for the definition of the project requirements and **Nelson Sakwa** for the provision of this template

 <p align="right">(<a href="#readme-top">back to top</a>)</p>